DWTlab/Comet/README.md

 ## Let's Get This Party Started!

 Ready to launch your first Comet?
 Let's do it!

+### Before You Begin: The Checklist

+Before we launch this Comet, let's make sure the launchpad is ready.
+You'll need:

+*   **Git:** Comet uses Git to work its magic.
+Most systems have it, but if not, you can grab it from the [official Git website](https://git-scm.com/downloads).
+*   **A GitHub Account:** Since Comet's ultimate destination is GitHub, you'll need an account.
+If you don't have one, you can sign up for free at [GitHub.com](https://github.com).

 ### Step 1: The Grand Installation